LibertyBear/SearchCS50/README.md

 Basically, the "front-end" of the Google search engine.
 You can search up stuff on google using the search bar, use the Im feeling lucky button, use google image search and use Google's advanced search.

+(the following is copied and pasted from edX)

 Specification
 Your website must meet the following requirements.